M-Enderle/netflix_prediction/README.md

 Below this input field, you can select your goal movie, this is the movie you want to know the prediction of.

-When you selected all movies, press the submit button and the model will start training.
-This may take a while based on the dataset, your hardware and the amount of movies you selected.
+When you're done selecting and rating all movies, press the submit button and the model will start training.
+This may take a while based on the dataset, your hardware and the amount of movies you've selected.

 When the training is done, you can see the prediction appear on the movie poster in the bottom left corner.
 The graph shows the influences of each movie.